 BIO5 Institute's KEYS (Keep Engaging Youth in Science) Research Internship Program offers a unique summer opportunity for motivated Arizona high school students with a strong interest in bioscience, engineering, environmental health, data science and biostatistics to work with top University of Arizona faculty on research projects that address the world's greatest challenges.

-Natalia De La Vina, a junior at the University of Arizona double-majoring in neuroscience and spanish, works in the Goldman Lab on pressure-volume loops, a diagnostic tool to evaluate left ventricular function in heart failure.
+Natalia De La Vina, a junior at the University of Arizona double-majoring in neuroscience and spanish, works in the Goldman Lab on

 This summer she was selected to participate in the BLAISER Program (Border Latino and American Indian Summer Exposure to Research).
 The ten-week program addresses health disparities by helping undergraduate students from underrepresented backgrounds to become more competitive medical school applicants.
 The program covers graduate test preparation; individual workshop sessions to prepare for interviews; professional feedback on personal statements; and exposure to cutting-edge research to create a research poster with mentors.
 Working with Steven Goldman, MD, Natalia completed a poster, “Assessment of Myocardial Infarct Sizing Effects on Left-ventricle Pressure Volume Loops in Swine.”